Lcbx/GdScript2All/addons/gdscript2all/README.md

 #### Editor addon
 Not yet available in the Godot asset library.
 Requires Python 3.9+.
-Download this repo as zip (Code->Download as zip), extract it in your project then enable it in Project Settings->Plugins.
+Download as zip (Code->Download as zip), extract in your project then enable it in Project Settings->Plugins.
+To use, drag&drop files and folders from the FileSystem dock then click convert.
 <img style='height: 95%; width: 95%;' src="Screenshot.png">